eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 ## Getting the Balatro iOS source code

-This proved more difficult...but only because I accidentally made my life harder 😅
+This proved more difficult…but only because I accidentally made my life harder 😅

 ### What I should have done

 I _should_ have realized that [Balatro+](https://apps.apple.com/us/app/balatro/id6502451661) (Apple Arcade version of the game) is a universal macOS/iPadOS/iOS app.
-Meaning that I could just download the game on my Mac and...open the `.app` package and _voilà_!
+Meaning that I could just download the game on my Mac and…open the `.app` package and _voilà_!
 The iOS source code, easily accessible!

 ![](/img/blog/balatro-touch/balatro-ios-apple-arcade.webp "A Finder window on macOS showing the content of Balatro+ (Balatro.app)")